aulin1/Image-Processing/README.md

 </ol>

 ### How to run the program
-Run the main function, and type a command from the accepted script of commands into the console.
+- To run the program via command line, run the main function, and type a command from the accepted script of commands into the console.
+- To run the program with GUI, run the main function without arguments and use as appropriately.

+**Refer more on how to use this program via USEME.md**

 ### Image citation